Log Floer cohomology for oriented log symplectic surfaces

-In Section \ref{sec:cohom}, we define the Lagrangian intersection Floer complex (in the following simply log Floer complex), in particular the \emph{log Floer differential}, for Lagrangians intersecting the vanishing locus $Z$ transversely.
-We show that this differential does indeed square to zero, and that the resulting cohomology is invariant under \emph{admissible Hamiltonian isotopy}, Hamiltonian isotopy with a subclass of smooth functions $C^{\infty}_+(M)$, which we call \emph{admissible}.
-These functions have a particular behaviour near each vanishing circle $Z_i$.
+In Section \ref{sec:cohom}, we define the log Lagrangian intersection Floer complex (in the following simply log Floer complex), in particular the \emph{log Floer differential}, for Lagrangians intersecting the vanishing locus $Z$ transversely.
+We show that this differential does indeed square to zero, and that the resulting cohomology is invariant under Hamiltonian isotopy, with the following crucial particularity:

+In order to ensure transverse intersections of Lagrangians in $Z$ and well-definedness, the \emph{log Floer complex} associated to a pair of Lagrangians $\alpha,\beta$ will always be taken to be $CF(\alpha, \phi^t_H(\beta)$, where $H$ is an \emph{admissible Hamiltonian}.
+Admissible Hamiltonians $C^{\infty}_+(M)$ constitute a subset of smooth functions with a particular fixed behaviour near the vanishing locus $Z$.
+This is analogous to Floer theories on non-compact symplectic manifolds such as Wrapped Floer cohomology, where perturbation of one of the Lagrangians with a particular type of Hamiltonian isotopy is also included in the definition of the theory.

 For log symplectic surfaces with multiple symplectic components (i.e. vanishing circles in the interior as opposed to only on a boundary), a crucial feature of this Floer theory is that it includes \emph{crossing lunes}: For two Lagrangians $(\alpha,\beta)$ which have a common intersection point in $Z$ ($\alpha\cap\beta\cap Z \neq \emptyset$), we do not include any pseudoholomorphic discs (here simply called smooth lunes; the holomorphicity condition can be dropped in 2 dimensions) between any intersection points in the symplectic locus and those in $Z$ in the definition of the Floer differential.
 But we \emph{do include} lunes beginning and ending at intersection points in different symplectic components, which \emph{pass through} a common intersection point in $\alpha\cap\beta\cap Z$.